DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 Outdated or corrupted audio drivers cause playback issues, especially on Windows.
 Update your drivers through Device Manager (Windows) or System Settings (Mac).

-We tested this on a Windows 11 laptop with 6-month-old Realtek drivers.
-Audio stuttered and cut out randomly.
-Updating to the latest drivers fixed it.
+Stale Realtek drivers on Windows 11 commonly cause audio to stutter and cut out at random, and updating to the latest drivers clears it up.
 According to PCMag’s Windows driver guide, keeping drivers current is a key step in resolving Windows audio issues.

 #Fix 6: Enable Audio Waveforms